LNRobertson/WaHealthcare/README.md

 ## Project Intro/Objective

 Preidcting provider complaints with public data.
+Worked with a group as part of an MLOps incubator course.

 <br>